-One sees typically a few percent variation in the acceptances as well as in the diffferential $m^2_{\text{miss}}$ distribution, with up to $5\%$ or so variations in some cases.
-Although this might seem small in comparison to the typical $15$--$20$\% size of currently measured LFUV in $\RDx$, such variations are already comparable to the typical size of systematic uncertainties in current analyses, such as those shown in Table~\ref{tab:ls_tag_errors}.
-It is then not surprising that mismatches between SM and NP signal template can introduce significant biases into analyses.
-This was observed in the BaBar analysis~\cite{Lees:2013uzd}.
-A similar, but more detailed, mock-up analysis in an $e^+e^-$ collider environment suggests biases at greater than the $4\sigma$ level may be expected to typically arise with $5$\,ab$^{-1}$ of data~\cite{Bernlochner:2020tfi}.
+One typically sees a few percent variation in the acceptances as well as in the differential $m^2_{\text{miss}}$ distribution, with up to $5\%$ or so variations in some cases.
+Although this might seem small in comparison to the typical $15$\%--$20$\% size of currently measured LFUV in $\RDx$, such variations are already comparable to the typical size of systematic uncertainties in current analyses, such as those shown in Table~\ref{tab:ls_tag_errors}.
+It is not surprising then that mismatches between the SM and NP signal templates can introduce significant biases into the analyses.
+This was observed in the \babar analysis~\cite{Lees:2013uzd}.
+A similar but more detailed mock-up analysis in an $e^+e^-$ collider environment suggests biases at greater than the $4\sigma$ level may be expected to typically arise with $5$\,ab$^{-1}$ of data~\cite{Bernlochner:2020tfi}.
 This effect may also be important in the extraction of the CKM parameter $|V_{cb}|$, which is sensitive to the assumed form factor parametrization used to generate the fit templates.

 Future semileptonic analyses may address these biases through a variety of approaches.
 We discuss these below in Sec.~\ref{sec:outlook:distributions}.